damianozaccaron/ERDismissalLetter/README.md

 ## Results

 The `Examples/` folder contains sample results including original Italian clinical notes, their English translations, and the generated discharge recommendations — useful for understanding what the pipeline produces without running it yourself.

+## Requirements

+The system requires CUDA to run.
+Even with API-accessed LLMs, the rest of the pipeline requires around 4Gb of VRAM to function.